 Provision for income taxes.
-The provision for income taxes increased \$7.2 million, to \$67.0 million from \$59.8 million.
-The effective tax rate decreased 2.3% to 32.7% from 35.0% due primarily to an increase in the affordable housing credits, a decrease in the adjustment for unrecognized tax benefits and a reduction in provision to return true-up adjustments, offset by the effect of the increase in pre-tax income from continuing operations and non-deductible transaction expenses related to our initial public offering.
+The provision for income taxes increased \$7.6 million, to \$46.8 million from \$39.2 million, primarily due to the increase in pre-tax income from continuing operations.
+The effective tax rate decreased 2.3% to 32.7% from 35.0% due primarily to an increase in the tax sheltered affordable housing credits and a decrease in the adjustment for unrecognized tax benefits, offset by the effect of the increase in pre-tax income from continuing operations.